Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Components}

 The Ynot RDBMS is a lightweight, fully verified, in-memory database management system.
-Users can use a command line interface to create tables, load tuples into a table, save/restore a table to/from disk, and query the tables using a subset of SQL (Structured Query Language).
+A command-line interface serves to create tables, load tuples into a table, save/restore a table to/from disk, and query tables using an SQL subset.